MilchRatchet/Luminary/LumFileDocs.md

 `GENERAL SAMPLES_ [INT32]`<br/>
 The number of samples to compute per pixel in offline mode.
 Number must be strictly greater than 0.

+`GENERAL NUMLIGHT [INT32]`<br/>
+The number of light rays computed at each shading point.
+Number must be strictly greater than 0.

 `GENERAL DENOISER [INT32]`<br/>
 Defines which of the available denoising modes is used:
   - 0 = No denoising